Ontario travelers choose from 59 Best Western hotels.

 Winter in Ontario – it's hockey season!

 Separated by over 450km, Toronto and Ottawa are home to two of Canada's most celebrated NHL teams: the Toronto Maple Leafs and the Ottawa Senators.
 The Battle of Ontario comes alive when they meet in the Northeastern Division of Canada's Eastern Conference.
-Head for the Air Canada Centre for Maple Leafs action on the ice, or visit the Scotiabank Place, home of the Senators.
+Head for the Air Canada Centre for Maple Leafs action on the ice, or visit the Canadian Tire Centre, home of the Senators.

 Hockey's is big – but there's plenty to see and do in Ontario's Outdoors.
 Visitors to Ontario enjoy the vast skiing options winter brings.
 Sudbury, two hours inland of the Georgian Bay, is home to Adanac Ski Hill.
 Boler Mountain is in London, and features snow tubing, and Easy Street, with its longest run at over 1,400 feet.
 Or an hour west of Barrie is the Georgian Peaks Club, with 24 of the longest runs in southern Ontario.
 There are plenty of options for winter sports in Ontario.